cits3007/cits3007.github.io/src/faq.md

 **explain their thought process**{ class="hi-pri" } in coming up with their answers.

-The exam is *not* open-book, but you are permitted access to a hand-written A4 page of notes (written both sides).
+The exam is *not* open-book, and is invigilated, but you are permitted access to a hand-written A4 page of notes (written both sides).

 **Checking your answers**{ class="hi-pri" }